 Biodiversity-ecosystem functioning (BEF) relationships: refers to the relationship between diversity per se and the magnitude and stability of an ecosystem functions.
 BEF refers to the role diversity plays in ecosystem functioning that is over and above the importance of total abundance, biomass or composition of the biological assemblage (102).

-Ecosystem functions: the processes of energy flow (e.g., primary production), material cycling (e.g., carbon cycling) and information processing (e.g., evolution) carried out by living systems.
+Ecosystem functioning: the processes of energy flow (e.g., primary production), material cycling (e.g., carbon cycling) and information processing (e.g., evolution) carried out by living systems.
 Functions are understood to reflect interaction networks involving multiple genetic and functional elements of biodiversity, and include stocks and pools of biomass, elements and energy forms.

-Ecosystem services: nature’s contribution to people (2), including a broad and pluralistic view of contributions from economic values to cultural values, in intrinsic, instrumental or relational systems (89,90).

 Ecosystem services: the value of ecosystem functions to people (103), and originally, defined as ecosystem-based goods and services for human well-being (104).
 Although different opinions exist such as that ecosystem services could be viewed as "rights-based approaches to biodiversity conservation and sustainable use" (54), it is important to emphasize that the value can be assessed in a variety of ways, from economic values to cultural values, in intrinsic, instrumental or relational systems (104–106).

-Natures contributions to people: another pluralistic view for the value of ecosystems and ecosystem functions to people (105,106).
+Natures contributions to people (NCP): a pluralistic view for the value of ecosystems and ecosystem functioning to people (105,106).
 Peterson et al. (106) expect the view to encourage a recognition of pluralism and the need for a richer process of articulation, translation, and discussion among many different perspectives on people’s relationship with nature.
+NCP can be inclusive of the concept of ecosystem services, and is moving toward a perspective that integrates humans as a dynamic part of the whole system.

 References